Ad hominem: History

 Over time, the term acquired a different meaning; by the beginning of the 20th century, it was linked to a logical fallacy, in which a debater, instead of disproving an argument, attacked their opponent.
 This approach was also popularized in philosophical textbooks of the mid-20th century, and it was challenged by Australian philosopher Charles Leonard Hamblin in the second half of the 20th century.
 In a detailed work, he suggested that the inclusion of a statement against a person in an argument does not necessarily make it a fallacious argument since that particular phrase is not a premise that leads to a conclusion.
-While Hablin's criticism was not widely accepted, Canadian philosopher Douglas N. Walton examined the fallaciousness of the ad hominem argument even further.
-Nowadays, except within specialized philosophical usages, the usage of the term ad hominem signifies a straight attack at the character and ethos of a person, in an attempt to refute their argument.
+While Hamblin's criticism was not widely accepted, Canadian philosopher Douglas N. Walton examined the fallaciousness of the ad hominem argument further.
+Except in specialized philosophical discourse, contemporary use of the term ad hominem describes a direct attack on the character and ethos of a person, in an attempt to refute their argument.

 Terminology

-The Latin phase argumentum ad hominem stands for "argument against the person".
-"Ad" corresponds to "against" but it could also mean "to" or "towards".
+The Latin phrase argumentum ad hominem stands for 'argument against the person'.
+In this context, ad means 'against', but could also mean 'to' or 'towards'.

-The terms ad mulierem and ad feminam have been used specifically when the person receiving the criticism is female.
+The terms ad mulierem and ad feminam have been used specifically when the person receiving the criticism is female but the term hominem (accusative of homo) is gender-neutral in Latin, and merely implies that the recipient of the insult is an early hominid, rather than a culturally established modern human.